Teefaloshan/SWproject-1/README.md

 I had in issue where i uploaded my files in a different repository thats why it seems that ive uploaded recently.

-The link for my old repoitory that i've uploaded in by accident: https://github.com/Teefaloshan/SWproject.git
+This is the link of my old repository that i've uploaded and worked on by accident: https://github.com/Teefaloshan/SWproject.git

 # Food Investigator
 # Description: